Image of a button click for measuring reaction time

 In summary, reaction time is affected by many factors upon which technological processes are built in order to accurately determine the time between stimulus onset and the participant’s response.

-Publication in Behavior Research Methods:
+Peer-Reviewed Publication in Behavior Research Methods

 Check out this peer-reviewed paper published in Springer Nature’s Behavior Research Methodsopen in new window in May 2022.
 The authors conclude that Labvanced has the most accurate reaction time measures compared to other web-based tools.
-A peer-reviewed paper discussing Labvanced's reaction time technology for accuracy purposes.

 Our Process: Labvanced’s pipeline for precise timing